gosukiwi/atom-agk/README.md

 there.
 That will create a new folder at your specified location with a basic AGK project skeleton so you can start hacking right away!

+# Default key bindings
+These bindings only apply when editing AGK (`.agc`) files, and can be changed in the package configuration.
+By default:

+* F1: Open documentation for built-in function under cursor, or documenation home if the function was not found (`atom-agk:open-definition`)
+* F4: Toggle debugger breakpoint in current line (`atom-agk:toggle-breakpoint`)
+* F5: Compile project and run (`atom-agk:compile-and-run`)
+* F6: Compile project and run in debug mode (`atom-agk:debug`)
+* F7: Compile project (`atom-agk:compile`)
+* F8: Toggle the debugger terminal (`atom-agk:toggle-terminal`)

 # Notes
 This is beta-quality software.
 Pull requests and suggestions are welcome.
 Some things to note: